 A small adult hookworm that usually infects animals causes Larva Migrans.
 The worm has actually entered the wrong host i.e. you.
 Unable to penetrate further into your body it wanders around just below the skin, which can cause irritation and discomfort.
 Most people get the worm in their feet from wandering around beaches.
 The condition isn’t dangerous and can usually be treated with creams.

 Ticks are a problem in forested or grassland areas and can be found in many regions in the world not just the tropics.
-For example Tick Bourne Encephalitis is found mainly in central Europe.
-Ticks can also spread diseases like typhus, relapsing fever and Lyme disease.
+For example, Tick Bourne Encephalitis is found mainly in central Europe.
+Ticks can also spread diseases like typhus, relapsing fever, and Lyme disease.
 Ticks can be treated with Vaseline in the same way as Tissue Myiasis.
-A little bit of Vaseline and suddenly breathing becomes more important then feeding and they’ll tend to fall off.
+A little bit of Vaseline and suddenly breathing becomes more important than feeding and they’ll tend to fall off.
 Don’t be tempted to pick them off as you may leave a bit of the proboscis behind.

-If you are concerned please visit your doctor and don’t forget to mention your journey even it was a year or so ago.
+If you are concerned about symptoms of tropical disease, please visit your doctor and don’t forget to mention your journey even it was a year or so ago.